w3f/polkadot-wiki/docs/general/glossary.md

 ## Session Certificate

 A message containing a signature on the concatenation of all the Session keys.
-Signed by the Controller.

 ## Session Key